 Do you carry a topical insecticide that is proven to deter ticks?

 The topical such as Bayer Advantix is my choice this years, applied every 30 days.
-Collars such as Scalibor (6 month) from Merck or Virbac Preventis (3 month) collars also help repel.
+Collars such as Scalibor (6 month) from Merck or Virbac Preventic (3 month) collars also help repel.

 *Mow the area around the kennel and yard - ticks don't like short grass and push brush back from yard.
 Spray around the yard with 10% Permethrin with 30 day residual to build a barrier the ticks won't cross.
 Repeat in 30 days.

 *When going out where you know your dogs will get exposed - jogging, hiking, etc - Spray topical to repel.
 Just spray down back and tummy/legs.
 My choice is Mycodex All-in-One Flea & Tick.
 It is water base so it won't string their eyes if you get it in them.
 This only lasts 24 hours, so it's great when you need to repel ticks for a day trip.
 If we can repel ticks in high exposure areas (parks) your other prevention has less ticks to deal with and will function more effectively.